Zhiyuan-Amos/design-report/report.md

 Algorithms to be used:
 1. Ed25519 for digital signature - to be used for the tag from [Arduino Cryptography Libraries](https://rweather.github.io/arduinolibs/crypto.html) and for web app from [NaCL](https://github.com/dchest/tweetnacl-js#public-key-authenticated-encryption-box) and [Libsodium](https://github.com/jedisct1/libsodium.js)
-1. SHA256 for hashing
+1. SHA256 for cryptographic hashing

 Rationale:
 A digital signature ensures authentication and non-repudiation.
-We cannot afford to use RSA on the rfduino board due to the lack of RAM.
+We cannot afford to use RSA on the rfduino board due to the lack of memory.
 In fact, ed25519 seems to have many [benefits](https://risan.io/upgrade-ssh-key-to-ed25519.html).

 ##### Assumptions to be made before any communication is made: